fubrzzik/todo-app/README.md

 # Todo App

 The project is a simple Todo App built with React.
-It allows users to create, manage, and delete todo items.
+It allows users to create and delete todo items.
 The app utilizes React hooks and localStorage to store and retrieve todo data, ensuring persistence even after page refresh.
-Users can add new todos, mark them as completed, and remove them from the list.
+Users can add new todos and remove them from the list.
 The user interface is intuitive and user-friendly, making it easy to keep track of tasks and stay organized.
 The project showcases the fundamentals of building a React application and demonstrates how to implement basic data management functionalities.

 ## Features